gouten5010/wp-jetpack-ranking/README.md

-# wp-jetpack-ranking
+# WP JetPack Ranking
-This is plug-in to display monthly, weekly, daily posts num and ranking using JetPack stats
+This plug-in is display monthly, weekly, daily posts num and ranking using JetPack stats.